Performance

 What is Performance

-Performance primarily addresses the issue of how to make Lynx pages faster.
-Performance aims to achieve the dual objectives of efficient operation and smooth user experience.
-It encompasses two core dimensions: User Perceived Performance and Application Runtime Performance.
+The topic of performance aims to discuss the issue of how to make Lynx pages faster.
+Performance optimization focuses on improving Lynx page speed through two core objectives: maximizing runtime efficiency and ensuring a fluid user experience.
+It revolves around two core dimensions: User Perceived Performance and Application Runtime Performance.

 User Perceived Performance